-Cancer Care Centre visits: There was an approximate 7 per cent decrease in activity over the prior year primarily in radiation and systemic therapy related visits.
+Cancer Care Centre visits: There was an 11 per cent increase in activity over the prior year primarily in Surgical clinic visits partly attributable to two additional dermatologists, as well as additional radiation oncologist result increase in Radiation treatment visits.

-Dialysis visits: KHSC functions as the regional center for renal care in the SE-LHIN and operates six satellite dialysis locations.
-Dialysis activity volume continues to increase year over year, however the change is less than one percent from prior year primarily due to a shift to home based dialysis.
-Home based dialysis increased 33 percent over the prior year.
+Dialysis visits: KHSC functions as the regional center for renal care in the SE-LHIN and operates six satellites dialysis locations.
+Dialysis activity volume continues to increase year over year.
+The 1% decrease in visits is due to the expansion of the Home based dialysis which increased 12 percent over the prior year.